The City Plan Part One contains strategic allocations for new office floorspace, (see policies DA1 to DA6).

 The applications will also be assessed against other relevant Local Plan policies including those that relate to design and amenity, traffic impacts and those that relate to provision of new housing (such as dwelling type and size, affordable housing and provision of private amenity and open space).

-The Secretary of State directed on the 22nd July that the Article 4 Direction should be modified Direction letter from Secretary of State (432kb, PDF)
+The Secretary of State directed on 22 July that the Article 4 Direction should be modified direction letter from Secretary of State (432kb, PDF).

 The Secretary of State’s modification has been annexed to the original direction wording.
 Please note that the confirmed Map 1 - Central Brighton, New England Quarter and London Road Area is the ‘as amended’ version (March 2014) not the version stamped ‘superseded’.

-- You can read the 12 June 2014 Policy & Resources Committee report confirming the making of the Article 4 direction and the Public Notice (PDF, 22kb)
+You can read the 12 June 2014 Policy and Resources Committee report confirming the making of the Article 4 direction and the public notice (PDF, 22kb).

-- The reasons for the Article 4 Direction are set out in more detail in the 11 July Policy & Resources Committee report.
+The reasons for the Article 4 Direction are set out in more detail in the 11 July Policy and Resources Committee report.

-- If you have any other questions about the Article 4 Direction, please contact the Planning Policy Team via email@example.com
+If you have any other questions about the Article 4 Direction, send an email to email@example.com.

 The council applies a managed approach to the loss of unallocated office sites and premises.